Bajajmanjit12/CEI_DE_Internship_Assignments/sql-assignment/README.md

 # Celebal Summer Internship 2026 – Week 2 SQL Assignment

 ## Project Overview

 This repository contains the solution for **Week 2** of the **Celebal Summer Internship 2026**.
 The assignment focuses on designing and querying a relational database for an e-commerce platform named **ShopEase** using SQL.

-The project demonstrates fundamental and intermediate SQL concepts including database creation, table relationships, filtering, aggregation, joins, indexing, conditional logic, and transaction management.
-The database models a real-world e-commerce system consisting of customers, products, orders, and order items.
+The project demonstrates fundamental and intermediate SQL concepts, including database creation, table relationships, filtering, aggregation, joins, indexing, conditional logic, and transaction management.
+It also includes a separate **Superstore Sales Analysis** project using a real-world retail dataset for SQL-based business analytics.

 ---